Duke Kahanamoku: Post-Olympic career

 Between Olympic competitions, and after retiring from the Olympics, Kahanamoku traveled internationally to give swimming exhibitions.
 It was during this period that he popularized the sport of surfing, previously known only in Hawaii, by incorporating surfing exhibitions into his touring exhibitions as well.
 He attracted people to surfing in mainland America first in 1912 while in Southern California.
+He trained and loaned equipment to new surfers, such as Dorothy Becker.

 His surfing exhibition at Sydney, Australia's Freshwater Beach on December 24, 1914, is widely regarded as a seminal event in the development of surfing in Australia.
 The board that Kahanamoku built from a piece of pine from a local hardware store is retained by the Freshwater Surf Life Saving Club.
 A statue of Kahanamoku was erected in his honor on the Northern headland of Freshwater Lake, New South Wales.

 During his time living in Southern California, Kahanamoku performed in Hollywood as a background actor and a character actor in several films.
 He made connections in this way with people who could further publicize the sport of surfing.
 Kahanamoku was involved with the Los Angeles Athletic Club, acting as a lifeguard and competing in both swimming and water polo teams.

 While living in Newport Beach, California, on June 14, 1925, Kahanamoku rescued eight men from a fishing vessel that capsized in heavy surf while it was attempting to enter the city's harbor.
 Using his surfboard, Kahanamoku made repeated trips from shore to the capsized ship, and helped rescue several people.
 Two other surfers saved four more fishermen, while five succumbed to the seas before they could be rescued.
 At the time the Newport Beach police chief called Kahanamoku's efforts "The most superhuman surfboard rescue act the world has ever seen."
-It also led to lifeguards across the US to begin using surfboards as standard equipment for water rescues.
+The widespread publicity surrounding the rescue influenced lifeguards across the US to begin the use of surfboards as standard equipment for water rescues.

-He was the first person to be inducted into both the Swimming Hall of Fame and the Surfing Hall of Fame.
+Kahanamoku was the first person to be inducted into both the Swimming Hall of Fame and the Surfing Hall of Fame.
 The Duke Kahanamoku Invitational Surfing Championships in Hawaii, the first major professional surfing contest event ever held in the huge surf on the North Shore of Oahu, was named in his honor.
 He is a member of the U.S. Olympic Hall of Fame.

-Later Kahanamoku was elected to serve as the Sheriff of Honolulu, Hawaii from 1932 to 1961, completing 13 consecutive terms.
-During World War II, he also served as a military police officer for the United States; Hawai'i was not yet a state and was administered.
+Later Kahanamoku was elected to serve as the Sheriff of Honolulu, Hawaii from 1935 to 1961, completing 13 consecutive terms.
+During World War II, he served as a military police officer for the United States; Hawai'i was not yet a state and was administered.

-In the postwar period, he also appeared in a number of television programs and films, such as Mister Roberts (1955).
+In the postwar period, Kahanamoku appeared in a number of television programs and films, including Mister Roberts (1955).
 He was well-liked throughout the Hollywood community.

 Kahanamoku became a friend and surfing companion of heiress Doris Duke.
 She built a home (now a museum) on Oahu named Shangri-la.
 Kahanamoku gave private surfing lessons to Franklin D. Roosevelt Jr. and John Aspinwall Roosevelt, the children of Franklin D. Roosevelt.